Local engineer helping students in underserved communities with STEM

-(KGTV) EMERALD HILLS — It was the first time student Jamal Reynolds grew a pea plant on his own.
+SAN DIEGO (KGTV) — It was the first time student Jamal Reynolds grew a pea plant on his own.

 "It made me proud!
 I have never had my own personal plant that I know I made," said Reynolds.